Dwight H. Little: Career

-Dwight Little got his first break in the film business when producer Sandy Howard asked him to shoot additional material for Triumphs of a Man Called Horse.
+Dwight Little graduated from the University of Southern California.
+He got his first break in the film business when producer Sandy Howard asked him to shoot additional material for Triumphs of a Man Called Horse.
 Howard needed the film to be longer in order to be able to sell it overseas.
 When Little was finished, Howard asked him to make him an action film for the video market.
-Little made KGB: The Secret War for a budget of 300,000 dollars.
+Little made KGB: The Secret War for a budget of $300,000.
 From that film, Little edited a show-reel that got him the attention of several members of the Hunt-Hill family from Texas who asked him to make an action film.
 This became Getting Even.
 According to Little, the film was devised around everything the family members owned: helicopters, a ranch, a Learjet.
 Little was then asked by Nico Mastorakis to direct the action adventure film Bloodstone in India.

 Little's first chance at directing a union film was Halloween 4: The Return of Michael Myers.
 Little rejected the treatment that was written by John Carpenter and Debra Hill and pitched producer Moustapha Akkad the idea for what became Halloween 4.
 On the basis of Halloween 4, Steven Seagal asked Little to direct his next film, which was Hard to Kill.
-But the studio (Warner) vetoed Seagal's choice of director and went for Bruce Malmuth instead.
+The studio (Warner) vetoed Seagal's choice of director and went for Bruce Malmuth instead.
 Little went on to make The Phantom of the Opera for producer Menahem Golan.
 Little got offered Halloween 5: The Revenge of Michael Myers, but declined.
 He worried he would be trapped in the horror genre.
 Little got a chance to do another action film when Steven Seagal asked Little to direct Marked for Death.
 The film became a modest hit and Little got a chance to make Rapid Fire for the same studio (Fox), which was an attempt to launch the career of Brandon Lee as an in-house action star for Fox.

 While reading an article on how the Navy had a term for when they lose a nuclear missile, Little got the idea for Broken Arrow.
 He pitched it at Fox.
 The studio asked writer Graham Yost to develop the script with Little, with Little being attached to direct.
 But when the script was finished early and Fox wanted to head into production, Little was still editing Free Willy 2: The Adventure Home.
 He decided to finish Free Willy 2 at Warner.
 Fox asked John Woo to direct Broken Arrow, while giving Little an executive producer's credit.
 Little says Woo's film bares little resemblance to what he envisioned.
 "I wanted to do a Tom Clancy type thriller (...).
 John Woo made it much lighter.
 John Travolta played it over the top.
 The movie was tongue-in-cheek and campy.
-But you can’t blame him, because it made a lot of money."
+But you can't blame him, because it made a lot of money."